 As your dog becomes more familiar with his schedule (about a week) you can begin gradually increasing the amount of time between his next potty break.

 So instead of every two hours, you can try increasing his next break by a half hour and then an hour, and so on.
 If you find that he's having more accidents in the house, shorten the time in between.

 Whatever you choose to call the activity of elimination, you want your dog to know what it is you want her to do.

 The moment she squats, give it a name by saying something like "go pee," “potty,” "wee wee," or whatever name works best for you.

 Whatever you choose to call it, make sure to say it clearly.
 Then say that word every time you bring her to her spot.

 It's very important that the word you use is clear and distinct to this particular training.
-You don't want to confuse your dog by having words that sounds similar to other commands.
+You don't want to confuse your dog by having words that sound similar to other commands.

-- Praise.
 Who doesn’t like to be giving a bit of praise when we do something good?
-A Shih Tzu likes it too.
+Well, a dog likes it too.

-- Use a crate.
 Let's face it, we can't watch our dogs every minute of the day.
-So it's inevitable that your dog will likely relieve himself when you aren't looking.
+So it's inevitable that your dog will likely relieve themselves when you aren't looking.
 For this reason, many professional trainers recommend crate training, to help get through the first few months.

 Whether you intend on using a crate or not is up to you.
-But keep in mind, dogs don't usually mess where they lay, so a crate has its advantages.
+But keep in mind, dogs don't usually mess where they lay, so using a crate does have its advantages.